iamdonovan/iamdonovan.github.io/_sources/teaching/hpc-intro/shell/files.rst

 indicating that other users now have read and write permissions for the file.

-Note that by setting permissions in this way, we have to be sure that we include all of the permissions we want - if we leave one out, it won't be set.
+Note that by setting permissions in this way, we have to be sure that we include **all** of the permissions we want for a given level - if we leave one out, it won't be set.
 For example, this:

 .. code-block:: text